 Jack Lotzkes Award

-Competition is open to Main and Associate Register dogs and bitches in the Utility Class.
+Competition is open to all Main, Limited, Associate and Sporting Register dogs and bitches in the Open Class.

 Handlers must enter all three trials to be eligible for this award.

 The winner will be the Utility dog and handler team which qualifies at all three trials and which has the highest total aggregate score.

 Should there be no dog/bitch which gains 3 qualifying scores in the Utility class, then a dog/bitch will require 2 Open and 2 Utility qualifying scores to be eligible.

 If the conditions in the first two instances cannot be met to determine a winner, then a dog/bitch will require 3 qualifying scores in the Open Class of 185 points or more.

 In the event of a tied score the dog with the highest qualifying score from the NSW Obedience State Titles on Monday 7st October 2019 will be declared the winner.

 If the competitors are still tied, the next highest score will be used and so on until the tie is resolved.

 There are no entry forms, all eligible dogs are deemed to have entered.